mirjak/draft-masque-mediabitrate/draft-ihlar-scone-masque-mediabitrate.md

 is the exchange of throughput advice, it is RECOMMENDED to use more lightweight approaches than HTTP proxying, such as {{?TRONE=I-D.thoji-scone-trone-protocol}}.

-However, in cases where clients connect to the Internet via MASQUE proxies and also want to receive throughput advice from the MASQUE proxy, it can be beneficial to communicate directly with the proxy using the already established communication channel.

 # Security Considerations

 TODO Security